CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/doc/Jenkins logger for console plugin.md

 Add 2 Loggers:

 * `io.jenkins.plugins.aipconsole` : for the AIP Console plugin "" and one for the AIP Console Tools Core ""
-* `com.castsoftware.uc.aip.console.tools` : For the library that handles the calls to AIP Console
+* `com.castsoftware.aip.console.tools` : For the library that handles the calls to AIP Console

 **NOTE**: Version 1.0.5 and above no longer have the "uc" package for the core library.
 So change the logger accordingly with your version of the plugin.